waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tool Status
 - **find_path_to_target_bfs:** Operational.
 - **exploration_planner:** Confirmed functional.
 Believed tool was broken when it correctly reported a dead end (Turns 7142-7147).
 This was a major failure to trust my tools.
-- **list_reachable_unseen_tiles:** The working BFS implementation from this tool was used to build the new pathfinder.

 - **get_on_screen_object_locations_json:** Confirmed functional.
 Believed tool definition failed in a previous turn when it had actually succeeded (Turn 5981).
 - **select_battle_option:** The built-in `select_battle_option` tool failed in turn 6112.
 However, in a later turn (6439), I used it redundantly by also providing manual button presses.
 This indicates a lack of trust in my own tools.
 I must trust my tools and use them as intended.
 - **Grid Puzzle Solver Agent (General Idea):** Could be generalized for puzzles like this Kabuto one.
 Input would be the current grid state (piece locations, cursor position, held piece).
 Output would be the optimal sequence of D-Pad and 'A' presses to move the next required piece to its destination.
 This would automate these multi-turn placement sequences.